mianbreton/pysco/README.md

 python -m pip install git+https://github.com/mianbreton/pysco.git@feature/AwesomeNewFeature
 ```

-_For mac users the pyfftw installation might fail.
+_For mac users the PyFFTW installation might fail.
 In this case the installation can be done manually with conda_

 ```sh
 conda install -c conda-forge pyfftw
 ```

+_If PyFFTW cannot be installed, PySCo will fall back to NumPy FFT_

 <p align="right">(<a href="#top">back to top</a>)</p>